vimeo/vimeo-networking-java/README.md

 # vimeo-networking
 vimeo-networking is a Java networking library used for interacting with the Vimeo API.
-The provided in this project shows the implementation in the context of an Android app.
+The example app provided in this project shows the implementation in the context of an Android app.

 | Branch | Build Status |